Mahan, Iran: History

-Mahan is well known for the tomb of the great Sufi leader Shah Ne'emat Ollah-e-Vali, as well as Shazdeh Garden (Prince Garden).
+Mahan is well known for the tomb of the great Sufi leader Shah Nimatullah Wali, as well as Shazdeh Garden (Prince Garden).

 The tomb of Shah Nur-eddin Nematollah Vali, poet, sage, Sufi and founder of an order of darvishes, has twin minarets covered with turquoise tiles from the bottom up to the cupola.
-The mausoleum was built by Ahmad Shah Kani; the rest of the building was constructed during the reigns of Shah Abbas I, Mohammad Shah Qajar and Nasser-al-Din Shah.
-Shah Nematallah Wali spent many years wandering through central Asia perfecting his spiritual gifts before finally settling at Mahan, twenty miles south-east of Kerman, where he passed the last twenty five years of his life.
+The mausoleum was built by Ahmad Shah Kani; the rest of the building was constructed during the reigns of Abbas the Great, Mohammad Shah Qajar and Naser al-Din Shah Qajar.
+Shah Nematallah Wali spent many years wandering through central Asia perfecting his spiritual gifts before finally settling at Mahan, 30 km south-east of Kerman, where he passed the last twenty five years of his life.
 He died in 1431, having founded a Darvish order which continues to be an active spiritual force today.
-The central domed burial vault at Mahan, completed in 1437 was erected by Ahmad Shah Bahmani, king of the Bahmani Sultanate, and one of Shah Nematallah's most devoted disciples.
+The central domed burial vault at Mahan, completed in 1437 was erected by Ahmad Shah Bahmani, king of the Bahmani Kingdom, and one of Shah Nematallah's most devoted disciples.